Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/stats/rankupdate.md

 >### Information
 >**Zoe provides information about top LP-winning and LP-losing registered players in a specific time.
 You can choose between one day, one week or one month.** <br>
+>**This is a message that automatically appears in the rankChannel after the respective time after activation (so after one day, one week and one month).** <br>
 >**Usage: `/stats rankupdate LAST_DAY`,  `/stats rankupdate LAST_WEEK` or  `/stats rankupdate LAST_MONTH`**.
 >{.is-info}